DHH 5-Year Course Sequences by Second Major

 - Second Major = Courses specified by the respective content major (biology, English, history, math, psychology, sociology, Spanish or women and gender studies).
 Each second major has specified 10 to 12 courses and possibly a particular quantitative reasoning course (math).
 You will note that there are 11 “place holders” for courses in the second majors.
 If your second major has 12 required courses, then you will need to complete some of that coursework in summer school or do a semester(s) in which you take 5 courses.

 - The two 400-level Reading History Seminars cannot be completed in the same semester.
 Both 400-level reading seminars must be completed prior to enrolling in HIS 498 Senior Capstone Seminar.
-With the double major obligations, this will require some planning as early as the Spring semester sophomore year to space out these three seminars.
+With the dual major obligations, this will require some planning as early as the Spring semester sophomore year to space out these three seminars.

 - MAT 105 or 106 is required of Education majors.
 (Deaf Education/math majors must specifically take MAT 105.)